 Yes, we do accept simultaneous submissions.
 If your work is accepted elsewhere, please reach out to us at foreshadowYA@gmail.com to withdraw your submission as soon as possible.

-To be considered for publication in Issue Zero, which will be showcased during our fundraising campaign this summer, stories must be submitted by February 1, 2018.
 The deadline to be published in our first issues of 2019 will be September 1, 2018, and by that time fundraising will be complete and the amount we pay per story will be public.

 It is our goal to pay all short story contributors the same amount, emerging and established alike.
 To do so, we will be launching a fundraising campaign in summer 2018, and will be showcasing an early debut issue, Issue Zero, to give a taste of what’s to come.
 Please consider supporting our fundraising effort this summer to help us pay artists for their work!